trilogy-group/twilio-csharp/advanced-examples/custom-http-client.md

     body: "Hello from C#");
 ```

-Where does a `TwilioRestClient` get created and used?
-Out of the box, the helper library is creating a default `TwilioRestClient` for you, using the Twilio credentials you pass to the `Init` method.
+Where does a `KandyRestClient` get created and used?
+Out of the box, the helper library is creating a default `KandyRestClient` for you, using the Twilio credentials you pass to the `Init` method.
 However, there’s nothing stopping you from creating your own and using that.

-Once you have your own `TwilioRestClient`, you can pass it to any Twilio REST API resource action you want.
+Once you have your own `KandyRestClient`, you can pass it to any Twilio REST API resource action you want.
 Here’s an example of sending an SMS message with a custom client:

 ```csharp
 using System;